programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## The Problem of Uneven Distribution of Data

-As noted at the beginning of the lesson, the basic map is not terribly informative: the whole US is basically one color:
+As noted earlier, the basic map is not terribly informative: the whole US is basically one color:
 * The grey counties are those for which the *Post* does not record any cases of fatal police shootings; this is about 50% of the counties in the USA.
 * A few major urban areas, such as Los Angeles, have strong colors.
 But most non-grey counties are a pale-yellow color.